wanguinjoka/Mtaani/README.md

-# AWWARDS
+# MTAANI
  ## Built By [Wangui Njoka](https://github.com/wanguinjoka/)
  ## Description
-This is a review webapp that users can post there webapps and others can rate the apps and view the profile of the users and the actual site
+This is a review webapp that users can view there location Join the Mtaa, Post news and Advertise there businesses and view who there neighbours are
 ## User Stories
-* View posted projects and their details.
+* View Neighbourhood.
+* Join Neighbourhood
+* View latest happennings in the hood
-* Post a project to be rated/reviewed
+* Post latest happennings
-* Rate/ review other users' projects
+* Advertise there business
+* View various Businesss in the hood
-* Search for projects
+* Search for Businesses
-* View projects overall score
-* View my profile page.
  ## SetUp / Installation Requirements
 ### Prerequisites
 * python3